rsdmu/rsdmu-website/src/data/work/public-perceptions-montreal-streets.md

 path: "public-perceptions-montreal-streets"
 type: "work"
 thumbnail: "./images/jum-paper.gif"
-author: "Rashid Mushkani (Université de Montréal, Mila – Quebec AI Institute), Hugo Berard, Toumadher Ammar, Shin Koseki"
+author: "Rashid Mushkani, Hugo Berard, Toumadher Ammar, Shin Koseki"
 description: "How Montréal residents rate and rank streets—individually and in small groups—and what that means for managing more inclusive public spaces."
 ---